thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] Global oil production will reach all time maximum of 105 million barrels per day (mb/d).
 - [ ] [2024] Global energy mix will continue to be until mid-century based on fossil fuels (+50%), with a large increase in gas produciton and small decrease in oil.
+- [ ] [2025] Decline in urban water availability in most parts of the world.

 ## on biodiversity